compose-spec/compose-spec/05-services.md

 ### secrets

 `secrets` grants access to sensitive data defined by [secrets](09-secrets.md) on a per-service basis.
-Two different syntax variants are supported: the short syntax and the long syntax.
+Two different syntax variants are supported; the short syntax and the long syntax.

 Compose reports an error if the secret doesn't exist on the platform or isn't defined in the [`secrets`](09-secrets.md) section of the Compose file.

+Services can be granted access to multiple secrets.
+Long and short syntax for secrets may be used in the same Compose file.
+Defining a secret in the top-level `secrets` must not imply granting any service access to it.
+Such grant must be explicit within service specification as [secrets](09-secrets.md) service element.

 #### Short syntax